tshanedc/kickstarter-analysis/README.md

 ## **Results**

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+A project is most likely to succeed if its kickstarter is launched in May.
+A project has roughly an equal chance of succeeding or failing if launched in December.
 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?